Heitor-Guerra/Freeway-Project/README.md

-To play:
+<h1> How to Play </h1>
-type
+Type

-  ./prog /absolute/path/to/the/case
+  `./prog /absolute/path/to/the/case`

-then, use w, s or "space", to walk forward, walk backward, or stay still
+Then, use w, s or "space", to walk forward, walk backward, or stay still